… or adventures of a lame modder

 However, I’ve also ordered one more thing for this setup.

-It was a solution to address 80col mode and supports RGBi to S-Video conversion.
+It was a solution to address 80col mode and supports the RGB to S-Video conversion.

 You can get one here.